Multi-Source Multi-Sink Nash Flows Over Time: Introduction

 \subparagraph{Our contribution.} Our structural and algorithmic understanding of Nash flows over time is limited to the very restrictive special case of single-source single-sink networks.
 Moreover, in contrast to the classical case of static flows, single-commodity flows over time in multi-source multi-sink networks with given supplies and demands cannot easily be reduced by introducing a super-source and a super-sink; see, e.g., the work of Hoppe and Tardos~\cite{HoppeTardos00} discussed above.
 Nevertheless, we show that such a reduction is possible, albeit non-trivial, when considering a particularly meaningful model of Nash flows over time in such networks.
 This leads to an interesting generalization of the structural and algorithmic results known for the single-source single-sink case; see~\cite{Koch_2009,Cominetti_2015,Cominetti2017}.
 In particular, we present an appropriate generalization of `thin flows with resetting' and prove that a Nash flow over time can be described and algorithmically obtained via a sequence of these static flows.
 As another interesting aspect of this work, we show how to get rid of the identification of flow particles with the time they enter the network which has been used in previous work on the single-source single-sink case.
 In our more general model, all flow is waiting in front of the sources of the network right from the beginning, a subtle point that turns out to be crucial for being able to handle multiple source nodes.

 \subparagraph{Outline.}

 In Section~\ref{sec:settings} we informally describe several different settings for dynamic routing games with multiple sources and sinks and identify a suitable model for our purposes.
 Section~\ref{sec:flow_dynamics} introduces the necessary concepts and notations for describing Nash flows over time.
 Then, Section~\ref{sec:dynamic_routing_game} explains how to deal with multiple source nodes.
 Finally, in Section~\ref{sec:demands} multiple sinks are considered as well.
-Due to space constraints, most proofs and some additional lemmas have been moved to an appendix.